-On the first day of class, you will receive a temporary list of students officially enrolled in your class.
-Students who are present but are not listed on the temporary roll must go to the Registrar's Office.
+On the first day of class, review your class roll of students officially enrolled in your class.
+Students who are present but are not listed on the roll must go to the Admissions Office.

 OFFICIAL CLASS ROLLS

 Official class rolls are issued on census day (12th class day of a 16-week term).
 Census dates are available in the College catalog.
 Students who have not paid tuition by census day will not be included on the official class roster.
 Once the official class rolls arrive, you must verify enrollments and sign and return a copy of these rolls to the Registrar's Office.